Page Contents

 - The process can take up to one year.

-- Real estate or other property may need to be sold for paying debts or making cash gifts outlined in the decedent’s Will.
+- Real estate or other property may need to be sold to pay debts or make cash gifts outlined in the decedent’s Will.

 - The judge allows or grants the distribution.

-California law requires the executor or administrator to complete the probate within one year from an appointment.
-If a federal estate tax return gets filed then an additional 6 months is granted.
+California law requires the executor or administrator to complete the probate within one year of appointment.
+If a federal estate tax return is filed, then an additional 6 months is granted.

 The Cost of Probate

-The cost of a probate will vary depending on the size of the estate.
-California law sets the fees an attorney; executor or administrator may be paid.
+The cost of probate will vary depending on the size of the estate.
+California law sets the fees an attorney, executor, or administrator may be paid.
 The fees are determined as a percentage of the value of the estate property.
-For detailed information on cost, please see our How Much Does Probate Costs in California? page.
+For detailed cost information, please see How Much Does Probate Cost in California?

 Probate Process | Administration